Frequently Asked Questions

 No, not every grouping will experience closures or reconfigurations.
 Some groupings will have significant challenges and will need to consider new configurations.
 Other groupings, however, may not require any configuration changes.
 The planning process will still apply to those groupings, but they will place more emphasis on planning for opportunities for greater collaboration and sharing for the good of the Church in that community.

 What does it mean to combine or merge or unify parishes?

-This means that 2 or more currently independent parishes unite as 1 parish organization, led by one pastor and staff team, with one set of financial statements, one budget, one Parish Council, one Finance Council.
+This means that two or more currently independent parishes unite as one parish organization, led by one pastor and staff team, with one set of financial statements, one budget, one Parish Council, one Finance Council.